davecoll3/speak-ev/README.md

   * Appealing visual presentation that enhances the user experience.
   * Full CRUD functionality
     * Create: registered users can create new dictionary terms.
-    * Read: all users can read all dictionary terms and definitions.
+    * Read: all users can read dictionary terms and definitions.
     * Update: registered users can update their own entries.
     * Delete: registered users can delete their own entries.

 ### Expectations

   * Feedback when interacting with the site that is also instructive.
+  * Color choices for links and buttons should be familar and logical.

 &nbsp;

 ## Design

 ### Imagery
 * An image of a Nissa Leaf EV charging was chosen as a hero image for the homepage.
-The Nissan Leaf was the world's first mass-market battery electric vehicle (BEV) when it first arrived in 2010 and is now sold in 59 markets worldwide.
+The Nissan Leaf was the world's first mass-market battery electric vehicle (BEV) when it arrived in 2010 and is now sold in 59 markets worldwide.
 It is an iconic vehicle in the world of electric vehicles and was an obvious choice for visually demonstrating to the user that the site is related to EVs.

 ### Color Scheme